 YOU ARE HERE: zharth.net / Zharth's Music Log / Week 44 (Domestic Abuse)

 Preface: Controversy aside, rock grew out of the blues, and the blues was no stranger to the harsher modes of living.
 This week we'll listen to a number of blues and rock songs that don't shy away from the issue of domestic abuse.
+There's really no way to sugar coat it, so you should consider yourself warned.
+I wouldn't do this theme if it weren't a popular enough subject, with a few really good songs to highlight.

 Monday (5/19/08): Lightnin' Hopkins - Bring Me My Shotgun [Lightnin' Hopkins Strums The Blues, 1958]

 Comment: We'll start it off with a true bluesman, Lightnin' Hopkins.
 When he sings this song, you know he's not just trying to be cool.
 You can tell that he means it.
 "Go bring me my shotgun, and a pocketful of shells.
-You know I'm gonna kill that woman; I'm gonna throw her in that old deep dug well."
+You know I'm gonna kill that woman.
+I'm gonna throw her in that old, deep dug well."

 Tuesday (5/20/08): Rory Gallagher - Pistol Slapper Blues (Live) [Live In Europe, 1972]